 · DV 1st Degree, up to 10 years

 - Felony DVHAN

 - Related Misdemeanor and Felony Charges

-There is no charge to meet with our South Carolina CDV Lawyer about your case.
+There is no charge to meet with our South Carolina Defense Lawyer about your case.
 To schedule your appointment call the Law Office of James R. Snell, Jr., LLC, directly at (888) 302-5840.
-Appointments are held at our office located at 316 South Lake Drive in downtown Lexington, South Carolina.
-For those not able to meet personally with us at our office we offer fee based telephone consultations.
+Initial appointments are scheduled in-person only at our office located in 316 South Lake Drive, Lexington.
+The hiring of a lawyer for a serious criminal matter is an important decision and we do not recommend it be done over the telephone.